Brain Health Is Public Health

 But social stimulation is also vital to cognitive health, as is nutrition, sleep, working your brain through problem-solving and novel experiences, and getting out in nature.

-We’ve taken a step forward in brain health at Asbury Communities, where we are rolling out our Kinnections Brain Health program across our system, and where last year we celebrated the grand opening of the Rosborough Wellness and Brain Health Center for Excellence at Asbury Methodist Village, an intentionally designed space featuring a climbing wall, exergaming and boxing.
+We’ve taken a step forward in brain health at Asbury Communities, where we rolled out our research-based Kinnections Brain Health program across our system.
+Last year we celebrated the grand opening of the Rosborough Wellness and Brain Health Center for Excellence at Asbury Methodist Village, an intentionally designed space featuring a climbing wall, dual task training technology and boxing.
 Open to all area seniors, Kinnections includes a baseline cognitive assessment, an individualized plan, and follow-up with a brain health coach.

 It’s hardly enough for the magnitude of the issue we are facing.
 Make brain health a public health priority and we can begin building the resources to tackle it.